We recognize the importance of parent school partnership and encourage parental involvement in each child’s educational journey.

 The ELEMENTARY SCHOOL offers a fully comprehensive, diverse program.
 Students experience a rich diversity of learning opportunities throughout the school.
 We have committed, caring and experienced faculty members who work with enthusiasm and dedication.
 Our learning also includes service learning and each grade has an identified social cause that they learn about and contribute to in a variety of meaningful ways.

 Our wide-ranging curriculum includes events such as sports day, inter-house competitions, educational fieldtrips, assemblies, residential camp in Grade 5 and a variety of extracurricular activities which provide opportunities for all interests and abilities.
-We aim to instill a strong sense of community, respect, responsibility and integrity among our students while equipping them with the skills to be curious, lifelong learners.
+We aim to instil a strong sense of community, respect, responsibility and integrity among our students while equipping them with the skills to be curious, lifelong learners.

 Every student in the Elementary school is involved in an annual production.
-There is a Grade 4 and 5 production and a separate Grade 1, 2 and 3 production.
+There is a Grade 2 and 3 production and a separate Grade 4 and 5 production.
 The choice of plays tries to reflect units of study in the curriculum where appropriate.

 AISCT is a recognised examination center for the London Academy of Music and Dramatic Arts (LAMDA), which is a world-leading, globally-recognised, awarding body for acting.
 Students are coached privately and assessed annually on campus in October by visiting LAMDA examiners.
 The course is a great way to develop communication skills and confidence.
 Classes are offered to students in grades 3-12.